Classifying the globally rigid edge-transitive graphs and distance-regular graphs in the plane: Edge-transitive graphs

 \begin{theorem}[\cite{Watkins}] Let $G$ be a connected edge-transitive graph with minimum degree $k$.
 Then $G$ is $k$-connected. \end{theorem}

 \begin{lemma} Let $G=(V,E)$ be a connected edge-transitive and vertex-transitive graph with degree $k$.
 Then $G$ is globally rigid if and only if $k \geq 4$ or $G$ is complete. \end{lemma}

-\begin{proof} If $k \leq 3$ then either $|E| \leq 2|V|-3$ or $G$ is complete.
+\begin{proof} Suppose $k \leq 3$.
+Then either $|E| \leq 2|V|-3$ or $G$ is complete.
 By \Cref{t:r,t:gr}, it follows that $G$ is globally rigid if and only if it is complete.

-Suppose that $k \geq 4$ and $G$ is not globally rigid.
+Suppose $k \geq 4$ and $G$ is not globally rigid.
 By \Cref{t:jss07}, we have that $k \in \{4,5\}$ and the maximal clique size of $G$ is $k$.
 As $G$ is vertex-transitive, it follows that every edge has end-points in a clique of size $k$.
 No automorphism of the graph can map an edge with end-points in two distinct cliques (where the end-points share no neighbours) to an edge with both end-points in same clique (where the end-points share $k-2$ neighbours), which contradicts that $G$ is edge-transitive. \end{proof}

 Because of \Cref{l:evtrans}, we will only need to focus on edge-transitive graphs that are not vertex-transitive.
 While these graph may not be regular, they will have strong structural properties.

 \begin{proposition}[see {\cite[Proposition 15.1]{Biggs}}] Let $G = (V,E)$ be a connected edge-transitive graph that is not vertex-transitive.
 Then $G$ is a bipartite graph with parts $V_{\delta}, V_\Delta$, where every vertex in $V_\delta$ has degree $\delta$ and every vertex in $V_\Delta$ has degree $\Delta$.
 Furthermore, given $U \in \{ V_\delta,V_\Delta \}$, we can map any vertex of $U$ to another vertex of $U$ by an automorphism of $G$, and any automorphism of $G$ can only map vertices in $U$ to vertices in $U$. \end{proposition}